 CHEFA Child Care Program.
 CHEFA is authorized to issue Child Care Facilities Bonds and loan the proceeds to various entities to finance child care facilities.
 Debt service payments are made by the State Treasurer and the State Office of Early Childhood is obligated to reimburse a portion of the debt service payments from intercepts of revenues from providers.
 The obligation by the State Treasurer to pay such debt service is subject to annual appropriation.
 As of February 1, 2023, CHEFA had approximately \$36.53 million in Child Care Facilities Bonds outstanding under this program, with annual debt service of approximately \$4.27 million, of which the State Office of Early Childhood is committed to reimburse approximately \$0.60 million.
 The State's obligation under the assistance agreement is not included in any of the debt calculations in Tables 7, 8, 9, 10, 11, 12 or 16.
-Two other Child Care Facilities programs also authorize the Commissioner of the State Office of Early Childhood, and is currently limiting the aggregate amount of guaranties to the balance of monies in the reserve funds for the respective programs.
+Two other Child Care Facilities programs also authorize the Commissioner of the State Office of Early Childhood to enter into guaranties of loans made to entities to finance the development of child care and child development centers or programs.
+CHEFA is administering this program on behalf of the State Office of Early Childhood, and is currently limiting the aggregate amount of guaranties to the balance of monies in the reserve funds for the respective programs.
 The State's obligations in connection with these programs are not included in any of the debt calculations in Tables 7, 8, 9, 10, 11, 12 or 16.

 Capital Region Development Authority.
 The Commission approved up to \$122.5 million of revenue bonds and other borrowings for the Hartford convention center project.
 The predecessor authority to CRDA issued \$110 million of its revenue bonds backed by the State's contract assistance agreement equal to annual debt service on the revenue bonds.
-As of February 1, 2023, \$63.0 million of CRDA revenue bonds was outstanding.
+As of October 15, 2023, \$58.8 million of CRDA revenue bonds was outstanding.
 The State's aggregate obligation under the contract assistance agreement is limited to \$9.0 million per year, and the CRDA's debt obligations are structured not to exceed this amount.
 An additional \$12.5 million of borrowing, not backed by the contract assistance agreement, has also been incurred.
 Debt service on the revenue bonds is payable from debt service appropriations in the General Fund and CRDA is obligated to reimburse the State for such contract assistance payments from parking and energy fee revenues after payment of operating expenses of the parking garage and the energy facility.
-Through December 31, 2022, the State has paid \$58.3 million of debt service with respect to such bonds which has not been reimbursed.
+Through June 30, 2023, the State has paid \$63.6 million of debt service with respect to such bonds which has not been reimbursed.
 The State's obligation under the assistance agreement is not included in any of the debt calculations in Tables 7, 8, 9, 10, 11, 12 or 16.